-Expansions of previously approved uses shall be in accordance with policies of 10.2.1.4 of VOP 2010.
+Expansions of previously approved uses shall be in accordance with policies of 10.2.1.4 of VOP 2010, except as otherwise provided for in this Plan.

 4.0 Interpretation

 This Secondary Plan is a statement of policy intended to guide the development of the Vaughan Mills Centre Secondary Plan area.
 A degree of flexibility in interpretation is permitted, provided the intent of the principles and policies of this Plan are maintained at the sole discretion of the City of Vaughan.